harunkurtdev/Flutter-Firebase-ML_Kit-Google_Sing_in-Database-Storage/README.md

 Bu projede Flutter ile Firebase Bağlanma işlemleri ve komutları örnek bir döküman haline getirilmeye çalışılacaktır...

+In this project, Flutter and Firebase Connection operations and commands will be tried to become a sample document ...

 ## Getting Started

 This project is a starting point for a Flutter application.